chdir/aidl2/README.md

 ### AIDL2

 This is a replacement for Google's aidl generator tool.
-Instead of parsing highly limited DSL this one uses Java annotation processing framework to generate Java implementation, based on Java interface code.
+Instead of parsing very limited DSL AIDL2 uses Java annotation processing framework to generate Java implementation, based on Java interface code.
 This allows you to extend from other interfaces, annotate your interface classes, use generics and other features of Java language.